valderman/haste-compiler/doc/building.md

 the `build-release.hs` script.
-In order to build a portable Debian package, for instance, simply run `runghc build-release deb` and a Debian package will appear in the `ghc-7.(8|10)` directory in the root of Haste's source tree, depending on which version of GHC you used.
+In order to build a portable Debian package, for instance, simply run `runghc build-release deb` and a Debian package will appear in the `ghc-7.10` directory in the root of Haste's source tree.

 The build-release script can build multiple file formats in one go; simple pass all formats you wish to build as command line arguments.